 Institutional Review Board

-Research that involves active, human participants might be required to be submitted to a review process that ensures the best data, safety for participating subjects, and best research practices.
+When do you need IRB approval: Research that involves active, human participants might be required to be submitted to a review process that ensures the best data, safety for participating subjects, and best research practices.

 Institutional Review Board (IRB) review is required when:

 - research involves exposing active human participants to psychological, physical, or any other kind of harm

 - research is a systematic investigation—including research development, testing, and evaluation,—designed to develop or contribute to generalizable knowledge